accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 /// When calling this method, ensure that either the pointer is null or
 /// the pointer is convertible to a reference.
 ///
-/// Pointers are convertable to a reference when they are guaranteed to
+/// Pointers are convertible to a reference when they are guaranteed to
 /// point to a valid instance of `T`, are correctly aligned, obey Rust's
 /// aliasing rules and are "dereferenceable" as described in the [documentation of `std::ptr`].
 ///